caleb531/imessage-conversation-analyzer/README.md

 ### 1. Install Python 3

-macOS is bundled with Python 2 out of the box.
-You can install Python 3 with the [Homebrew][homebrew] package manager.
+macOS does not include Python 3 out of the box, but you can install Python 3 with the [Homebrew][homebrew] package manager.

 [homebrew]: https://brew.sh/